DouglasRFLeite/random-exercise/README.md

 # random-exercise
-Random Exercise Gif web app with docker and deployes
+Random Exercise Gif web app with docker and deployed